-I create user manuals, online help files and screencasts (software videos) for my clients, and I advise my clients on all aspects of user assistance and technical documentation.
+I create user manuals, online help systems, and screencasts (software videos) for my clients, and I advise my clients on all aspects of user assistance and technical documentation.

 I have degrees in process engineering and in industrial engineering.
 However, already during my time at university I worked as a programmer and information developer for a publishing house.
 Since my graduation in 1995, I’ve been working completely as a technical writer with a focus on software user assistance.
 In 2004, I became self-employed.